tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 <br>*Server-side filter*

 Also, most of the **Inspect mode (Browse)** pages have a **Multi action** button, which provides access to various Trivy Report–specific actions.
 As an example, in the case of Vulnerability Reports, as specific actions, we have Go to Detailed, Go to SBOM (related one) and Compare Vulnerabilities.

+> **Note:** A '⧉' icon next to a menu item indicates that the action will open in a new browser tab.

 Depending on the case, some tables support row expansion **(7)**, if more info can be displayed **(8)**.
 In the case of Vulnerability Reports, identical images are grouped to avoid duplication, and their usage by Replicasets, Statefulsets, Jobs etc. can be seen by accessing **(9)**.